-For the shortest path problem we use the original instances from \cite{hanasusanto2015k} which were also used in several other publications of the min-max-min literature.
-We consider random graphs $G=(V,E)$ with $|V|\in \{20,30,40,50\}$ nodes corresponding to points in the Euclidean plane with random coordinates in $[0,10]$.
-For each dimension the authors generated $100$ graphs.
-We consider budgeted uncertainty sets described as above where the mean values $\hat c_{ij}$ on edge $(i,j)$ are set to the euclidean distance of node $i$ and $j$ and the deviation values are set to $d_{ij}=\frac{\hat c_{ij}}{2}$.
-The budget parameter $\Gamma$ was chosen in $\in\{ 3,6\}$ and for the number of solutions we again consider the cases $k\in \{ 2,4,\ldots ,20\}$.
+For the \textbf{shortest path problem (SPP)} we use the original instances from \cite{hanasusanto2015k} which were also used in several other publications of the min-max-min literature.
+We consider random graphs $G=(V,E)$ with $|V|\in \{30,50\}$ nodes corresponding to points in the Euclidean plane with random coordinates in $[0,10]$.
+For each dimension we randomly select $10$ of the graphs generated in \cite{hanasusanto2015k}.
+We consider budgeted uncertainty sets described as above where the mean values $\bar c_{ij}$ on edge $(i,j)$ are set to the euclidean distance of node $i$ and $j$ and the deviation values are set to $\Delta_{ij}=\frac{\bar c_{ij}}{2}$.
+The budget parameter $\Gamma$ was chosen in $\in\{ 2,5,10\}$.